seanthegeek/mastodon-dmarc-survey/README.md

 ## Methodology

-The Mastodon DMARC uses [instances.social API][instances] to fetch a list of the top 1000 instances by active user count,then [checkdmarc][checkdmarc] used to retrieve, parse, and validate DNSSEC, SPF, and DMARC DNS records for those domains.
+The Mastodon DMARC Survey  uses [instances.social API][instances] to fetch a list of the top 1000 instances by active user count,then [checkdmarc][checkdmarc] used to retrieve, parse, and validate DNSSEC, SPF, and DMARC DNS records for those domains.